kylepalos/Get-codon-position-from-GTF/README.md

 .
 ```

-I did a lot of spot checking but it appears to handle splicing and negative strand transcripts properly.
+I did a lot of spot checking and it appears to handle splicing and negative strand transcripts properly.

 Just run:

 ```
 python super_cool.gtf hopefully_correct_codon_positions.bed
 ```

+Be aware that your output is likely to be large - every CDS nucleotide position will end up in the bed file.

+My GTF with 286,067 CDS lines made a 3.2GB output bed file.